The Chicago Southland: Just Beyond the City Limits

 Unplug from your daily routine and reconnect with over 40,000 acres of forestry, countless miles of trails and the best waterways that cut through where the prairie landscape meets the industrialized urban environment.
 With over 14 nature centers in the Chicago Southland, outdoor recreation enthusiasts don’t have to travel far to find a trail to explore, lake to canoe, special event and educational program to attend or to simply enjoy the beautiful gardens and abundant wildlife opportunities.
 Team building is an integral component of any relationship.
 Irons Oaks Environmental Learning Center sits on 38-acres of team building atmosphere.
 With challenges like a high-ropes course, climbing wall and crate climbing, the emphasis is always on over- coming obstacles and developing the values of leadership, team building and problem solving.

 With a chorus full of are we there yets, unplanned restroom stops and the kicking of seats, family vacations can transition from fun, good ideas to rage inducing never agains.
 Have no fear; the Chicago Southland has a wide variety of family- friendly activities to turn your trip into a FUNcation.
-Whether it is zip- lining into fun at Odyssey Fun World, miniature golfing with the family at Ball Fore or Tinley Junction Miniature Golf and Batting Cages, climbing a rock wall at Hollywood Park, hitting the go-kart track at Haunted Trails, playing arcade games at Dave & Busters, taking in a hunting and show jumping equestrian competition at HITS Balmoral Park in Crete or visiting the Children’s Museum in Oak Lawn or KidsWork Children’s Museum in Frankfort, the Chicago Southland has a multitude of family-friendly activities.
+Whether it is zip- lining into fun at Odyssey Fun World, miniature golfing with the family at Ball Fore or Tinley Junction Miniature Golf and Batting Cages, climbing a rock wall at In the Game at Hollywood Park, hitting the go-kart track at Haunted Trails or Accelerate Indoor Speedway & Events, playing arcade games at Dave & Busters, taking in a hunting and show jumping equestrian competition at HITS Chicago-Balmoral Park in Crete or visiting the Children’s Museum in Oak Lawn or KidsWork Children’s Museum in Frankfort, the Chicago Southland has a multitude of family-friendly activities.

 As the catalyst for the beginnings of the Chicago Southland, golf has left its mark on the region.
 The “Summer Golf Capitol of Illinois” boasts over 600 holes of golf with a variety of nine- hole and 18-hole golf courses encompassing a wide range of skill levels.
 Getting teed-off in the Chicago Southland has never felt this good.
 Sports Fandom doesn’t just stop at golf.
 Sit in Section 8 at TOYOTA PARK and cheer nonstop for a Chicago Fire Soccer Club victory.
 Enjoy Major League action at Minor League prices by catching a baseball game at Standard Bank Stadium with the Windy City ThunderBolts.